← Back to Guides

 1

-Plain water first - mobilizes interstitial fluid.
+Mobilizes interstitial fluid.
 Helps flush pooled fluid back into circulation, then through the kidneys.
-This is the "dilution + mobilization" phase.
+This is the dilution and mobilization phase.

 2